Karthick986/call_api/README.md

 # call_api

-A simple integrating get api and search feature in flutter
+A simple integrating get api, search and pagination features in flutter

 ## Getting Started